2024 Orlando Halloween shooting: Lawsuit

-Suspect
+Perpetrator

 The suspect in the shooting was identified as 17-year-old male teenager Jaylen Dwayne Edgar.
 Edgar told police after the shooting that he was under stress and witnessed a lot of his "loved ones die".
 About 30 minutes before the shooting at around 12:40 a.m, he interacted with law enforcement and climbed into the back of an ambulance and laid down on a stretcher before getting into an altercation with a police officer who pulled him out of the ambulance and off the stretcher.
 The same officer later tackled Edgar to the ground after he opened fire.

 Charges

-Edgar was charged with adult murder charges of two counts of second-degree murder and six counts of attempted first-degree murder with a firearm but did not attend his court appearance, although his mother did instead.

-Edgar's trial is set to begin on March 10, 2025.
+Edgar was charged with adult murder charges of two counts of second-degree murder and six counts of attempted first-degree murder with a firearm but did not attend his first court appearance, although his mother did instead.
+Edgar is not eligible to receive the death penalty as he was a minor at the time of the attack, but faces up to life in prison if found guilty on his charges.

+Edgar opted to take the case to trial, which was scheduled for January 12, 2026, rather than resolve the case with a plea deal.
+Prosecutors said that they planned to call around 25 witnesses for the trial, while the defense said that they would not call any witnesses until the sentencing phase if Edgar was found guilty.

+On August 24, 2026, Edgar was found guilty by a jury of two counts of first-degree murder and seven counts of attempted first-degree murder.
+The father of shooting victim Timothy Schmidt Jr. said that he was satisfied with the jury's decision, saying that Edgar's defense "played his cards the way he had them, and he did the best he could with what he had" and that he had "a little doubt in my mind" that the jury would find Edgar guilty of lesser charges.
+Edgar is planned to be sentenced on October 20, and could receive a maximum sentence of life in prison.